Christian Daughter Forced to Marry Unbeliever

 Despite living in a part of the world where being a Christian carries heavy risks, Tamarai’s parents still claimed the Christian faith as their own—even though they never took it seriously.
 They were safe in their own community, so they attended church and said they followed Christ.
 When it came to making decisions, however, God was far from their minds.

-New Gods Bring Hardship
+New Marriage Brings Hardship

 After Tamarai married Paandu, she dutifully began following his religious traditions and worshiped his gods.
-She had never received much from her parents' nominal faith, but these new gods seemed bent on making her miserable.

 Her new husband wasn’t home much.
 He worked all day and spent his nights drinking alcohol.
 Meanwhile, Tamarai began suffering dizzy spells and pain throughout her body.
 Her doctor didn’t know what was wrong, and her health worsened every day.